 Excuses and Explanations

-Those who can find a way and those who can’t find excuses.
+Those who can find a way and those who can’t make excuses.
 Do you see the structure of the difference in worldviews?
 One focuses on a way (singular) and the other on excuses (plural).
 I rest my case.

 Since we all have “Bears to Cross,” we don’t even want to hear explanations about the lack of focus and achievement.
 All we want to hear is, “Yes, it’s done.” or “No, it’s a work in progress.”
 Then, we can make our choices.